Robert Williams: Who Is The Suspect In The NYPD Shootings?

-The man suspected of brazenly attacking a Bronx police precinct has been identified as Robert Williams, according to The New York Post.
-As The Inquisitr previously detailed, the suspect entered a station house located on Longwood Avenue and opened fire, injuring a lieutenant as a bullet caught the officer in the arm.
+Robert Williams has been identified as the suspect accused of opening fire on NYPD officers in the Bronx, according to The New York Post.
+As The Inquisitr previously detailed, the suspect entered a station house located on Longwood Avenue and opened fire, injuring a lieutenant — Jose Gautreaux — as a bullet caught the officer in the arm.
 Video footage of the attack has since been released, the brief clip showing an exchange of gunfire before a surrendering suspect slides his gun across the floor, seemingly subdued.

 Police have taken Robert Williams into custody, and speculation continues to surround the possibility that Williams may be the same man responsible for a seemingly unprovoked attack against other NYPD officers on Saturday night.